glassBead-tc/exa-mcp-server/README.md

 The server will:

 1. Process the request appropriately based on the command
-2. Query the Exa API with optimal settings
+2. Query the appropriate Exa API endpoint with optimal settings
-3. Return formatted results to Claude
+3. Return formatted results to Claude, using streaming when available
 4. Handle webhooks and events for automation